-Coinbase Pro’s trading screen is a bit limited in information and functionality compared to many other crypto trading platforms.
-Charts can be displayed in line or candle format, with the candles representing anywhere from 1 minute to 1 day, and 2 different moving average overlays (12 and 26 days) can be selected from.
-There are 3 basic types of orders: Market, Limit, and Stop.
+Coinbase Pro’s trading screen is limited in information and functionality compared to many other crypto trading platforms.
+Charts can be displayed in line or candle format.
+The candles represent one minute to one day, and you can select two different moving average overlays (12 and 26 days).
+There are three basic types of orders: Market, Limit, and Stop.

 - Market Order: Place this type of order if you want to buy/sell coins at the current market price.

-- Stop Order: Place this type of order if you want to buy/sell coins at a certain price, including prices beyond the stop price.
+- Stop Order: Place this type of order if you want to buy/sell coins at a specific price, including prices beyond the stop price.

-- Limit Order: Place this type of order if you want to buy/sell coins at exactly a certain price.
+- Limit Order: Place this type of order if you want to buy/sell coins at precisely a specific price.

-In addition to using the search function to find the coin which you wish to trade, coin pairings are divided up into 6 categories: All, USD, USDC, BTC, DAI, and ETH.
+In addition to using the search function to find the coin you wish to trade, coin pairings are divided into six categories: All, USD, USDC, BTC, DAI, and ETH.
 This means that all other coins are paired with one or more of these selections.

-This section contains all the information about your open orders as well as your order history.
-It is divided into 3 tabs: Open, Filled, and Fees.
+This section contains all the information about your open orders and your order history.
+It is divided into three tabs: Open, Filled, and Fees.
 This is the easiest way to keep track of your orders (rather than by viewing them from the trading screen) and will let you know exactly how much you’ve paid in fees in the last 30 days.
-The Fees tab will also show you what your current fee tier is — the more trades you make in a 30 day period, the lower fees you will have to pay on each future trade.
+The Fees tab will also show you your current fee tier is — the more trades you make in 30 days, the lower fees you will have to pay on each future trade.

 This section allows you to see the current contents of your Coinbase Pro portfolio.
-You will need to transfer coins in and out of your portfolio to your trading account in order to be able to use them to make trades (this is quite simple and can be done with the click of a button).
+You will need to transfer coins in and out of your portfolio to your trading account to use them to make trades (this is quite simple and can be done with the click of a button).
 In addition to your default portfolio, it is also possible to create custom portfolios in case you want to run multiple portfolios under the same account.

-This section also allows you to instantly convert deposited USD (and other fiat currencies) into USD Coin (USDC), which is an Ethereum-based stablecoin that can easily be withdrawn.
+This section allows you to instantly convert deposited USD (and other fiat currencies) into USD Coin (USDC), an Ethereum-based stablecoin that can quickly be withdrawn.
 There are also several USDC-based pairings from which to choose.
-In addition to withdrawing coins off the exchange from the Trading screen, you can also withdraw any coin from your Portfolio to an outside platform, as well.
+In addition to withdrawing coins off the exchange from the Trading screen, you can also remove any coin from your Portfolio to an external platform, as well.

-At present, margin trading is currently unavailable on Coinbase Pro, but there is a waitlist you can join which can be found in the “Margin” tab of your user profile.
-Click “Join Waitlist” and you will be notified by Coinbase Pro when their margin trading feature has been implemented (they are rolling it out region-by-region through the course of 2020).
+At present, margin trading is unavailable on Coinbase Pro, but there is a waitlist you can join, which you can find in your user profile’s “Margin” tab.
+Click “Join Waitlist,” and you will be notified by Coinbase Pro when their margin trading feature has been implemented (they are rolling it out region-by-region through the course of 2020).

 According to the information in the tab, it would appear that margin trading will allow users to borrow up to $10,000 and 3x leverage for their trades.